-- Facilitating collaboration across GIIN Membership (Investors’ Council and Network members).
+- Facilitating collaboration across GIIN Membership.
 Participants collaborated and shared knowledge and expertise to refine thinking around approaches to investment and impact measurement.

 - Facilitating deployment of new capital into investments benefitting BoP populations.
 Members participating in the Track benefitted from reduced search and transaction costs and a better understanding of business models, investment strategies and structures, and BoP markets.

-The BoP Basic Services Track offered Investors’ Council and Network Members a range of activities, including webinars, roundtables, and special projects.
+The BoP Basic Services Track offered GIIN members a range of activities to participate in, including webinars, roundtables, and special projects.

 The BoP Basic Services Track focused on South Asia and sub-Saharan Africa, but also incorporated perspectives from other developing regions to enrich dialogues and contribute to cross-regional learning.
 In addition, several key themes relevant to impact investors drove the Track’s activities, including: